sxh1136/rHEV-subtyping-tool/README.md

   1. Input sequence is highly divergent from reference genomes and belongs to a novel subtype.
   2. Input sequence is highly divergent from reference genomes and does not belong to rHEV.

-Hypothetically, conflicts in subtype assignment can occur and will be reported by the tool (step 6).
-For example, imagine a scenario where 10 references with patristic distance less than the cutoff threshold to the input sequence are reported.
-It is possible for 9 of the references to belong to one subtype, with the one remaining reference belonging to another.
-If this occurs, an update of the cutoff thresholds using the new input sequence as a reference is required.

 ### Usage
 ```{python}
 python infer_subtype.py <input.fasta>
 ```

+Note: hypothetically, conflicts in subtype assignment can occur and will be reported by the tool (step 6).
+For example, imagine a scenario where 10 references with patristic distance less than the cutoff threshold to the input sequence are reported.
+It is possible for 9 of the references to belong to one subtype, with the one remaining reference belonging to another.
+If this occurs, an update of the cutoff thresholds using the new input sequence as a reference is required.